IBM/watson-discovery-news/README.md

 * [Node.js](https://nodejs.org/en/): An asynchronous event driven JavaScript runtime, designed to build scalable applications
 * [React](https://reactjs.org/): Javascript library for building User Interfaces
 * [Express](https://expressjs.com): A popular and minimalistic web framework for creating API and Web server
-* [RSS](https://en.wikipedia.org/wiki/RSS): RSS (Rich Site Summary) is a format for delivering regularly changing web content in our case it will be trending topics
-* [Slack](https://slack.com): Slack is a cloud-based set of team collaboration tools and services with chat bot integration
-* [Botkit](https://www.botkit.ai): Framework for creating and managing chat bots

 # Watch the Video